-Chip Curry’s career as an educator, academic advisor, and youth development advocate has been driven by a calling to help people of all ages reach their highest potential.
+Chip Curry’s career as an educator, academic advisor, youth development advocate, and State Senator has been driven by a calling to help people of all ages reach their highest potential.
 He lives in Belfast with his wife of 25 years, Christi, their teenage daughter, and Christi's mom.
 Christi is a long-time teacher and Waldo County Teacher of the Year honoree.
 As a family, they care deeply about lifelong learning.

 I am inspired by the homegrown creativity and entrepreneurship at work in our communities and will work for concrete changes to support it further:

-NETWORKS OF SUPPORT - We need to better connect our small business leaders and entrepreneurs with networks of support including peers, advisors, potential customers, and investors.
+NETWORKS OF SUPPORT - Networks of support to connect entrepreneurs with peers, mentors, potential customers, and investors.

 PUBLIC/PRIVATE PARTNERSHIP - We can work with our Universities to promote rural economic development and we need to access more private and public capital to invest in the growth of our local businesses.

-Climate change is real and we need to make our communities resilient in preparation for the impacts that can no longer be prevented.
-We also must lead the way to prevent the worst impacts of climate change from becoming a reality for ourselves, our children, and our grandchildren.
+Chip understands we need to be resilient in the face of the impacts that can no longer be prevented, and do everything we can to prevent the worst impacts from becoming a reality for ourselves, our children, our grandchildren.

 For our adults and those seeking to join the workforce for the first time, we need fast, affordable, and accessible ways for people to earn credentials that set them up for good paying jobs right here in Waldo County.
 We need to put a specific focus on preparing people for high wage, high growth fields including: the trades, technology, health care, and our heritage industries such as ship building, farming, fisheries, and aquaculture.